garfix/richard/tests/integration/schank/README.md

 ## General papers

-Note: read Schank's books and papers to get a bird's eye view of the subject.
+Note: read Schank's books and papers to get a phenomenological account of the subject.
 Technical details are mainly found in the PhD thesises of his students.

 Reading and memory organization: an introduction into MOPs - Schank (1979) Conceptual dependency and its descendants - Lytinen (1992)